 How to do it:

-Step 1: Identify your 3-5 primary keywords from the job description Step 2: Count current mentions of each keyword Step 3: Calculate target mentions (1.0-1.5% of total word count) Step 4: Add keywords naturally in:
+Step 1: Identify your 3-5 primary keywords from the job description Step 2: Count current mentions of each keyword Step 3: Check whether those terms already appear in the summary, skills section, and relevant experience bullets Step 4: Add keywords naturally in:

 - Summary (2-3 mentions)